PyHealth 2.0: A Comprehensive Open-Source Toolkit for Accessible and Reproducible Clinical Deep Learning: Implementation Details

 \section{Implementation Details}

 All code is shared in the supplementary material, specifically with our Pandas and PyHealth 1.16 comparisons.
-We recommend installing PyHealth 2.0 through \texttt{pip install pyhealth}, and PyHealth 1.16 through \texttt{pip install pyhealth==1.16}.
+We share our code through \url{https://anonymous.4open.science/r/PyHealth-CB8D/}, and recommend installing PyHealth 1.16 through \texttt{pip install pyhealth==1.16}.
 To reimplement our MEDS baseline, please install \texttt{meds\_etl} and \texttt{meds\_reader} through \texttt{pip install meds\_etl meds\_reader} respectively.
 For MEDS\_etl, we use the default settings as denoted by their GitHub settings, which assumes 100 shards for caching.
 We vary the number of processors in conjunction with our framework to better understand how each framework scales across different compute levels.